 \section{Introduction}

-Worm algorithms are very useful as a means of generating non-local updates in Monte Carlo simulations of various lattice models (for a brief review, see Section 5.1 of Ref.~\cite{Evertz}).
+Worm algorithms are very useful as a means of generating non-local updates in Monte Carlo simulations of various lattice models (for a brief review, see Section 5.1 of Ref.~\onlinecite{Evertz}).
 The `worm' construction typically starts by creating a defect and an antidefect next to each other in the initial configuration.
-The location of the defect defines the fixed {\it tail} of the worm, while the {\it head} of the worm corresponds to the antidefect, which is moved through the lattice in a way which satisfies detailed balance conditions in a larger configuration space that allows for one defect-antidefect pair.
+The defect and anti-defect take the system out of the configuration space of the physical system.
+The location of the defect defines the fixed {\it tail} of the worm, while the {\it head} of the worm corresponds to the antidefect, which is propagated through the lattice in a way which satisfies detailed balance conditions in a larger configuration space that allows for one defect-antidefect pair.
 The construction ends when the {\it head} reaches the {\it tail} again and annihilates it.
-All variables encountered during the motion of the worm are updated as a result of this construction.
+All physical variables encountered during the motion of the worm are updated as a result of this construction.